This page reviews mostly free yet quality software and other resources mainly for music students.

 Issues of freedom aside, both Android and iOS devices have tons of apps available which are useful for music students.
 There are apps for these devices for all the categories I'm addressing on this page.
 I would certainly hesitate to buy separate chord-chart books or guitar tuners before considering the options for your device.
 Unfortunately, the options can be confusing and overwhelming.
 Android and iOS systems have incredible numbers of apps (the vast majority of which are surely redundant clutter, mediocre gimmicks, and app versions of fully functional websites).
 While many apps are worthwhile, others are a scheme designed to get you hooked in and then sell you more features or content; and free/gratis (i.e. not libre) apps commonly show [obnoxious] ads.
 I have not evaluated the options, but if you know of particular apps that you feel truly deserve mention here, please let me know.

-UPDATE 2014: Although the options are still much smaller than the generic app store, I just learned that F-Droid (the fully FLOSS app collection for Android, mentioned above) has at least a couple good metronome and guitar tuner apps!
+UPDATE 2014: Although the options are still much smaller than the generic app store, I just learned that F-Droid (the fully FLOSS app collection for Android, mentioned above) a good metronome and a great strobe tuning app!
 So that's probably the best option for most students.
 Just install F-Droid and search.

 Concerns about the future of Mac and Windows desktop systemsThe introduction of the Mac App Store now has the Mac OS moving toward the walled garden of iOS.
 Apple says that they will never restrict the Mac in the same way.
 While this may be technically true so far, they have implemented anti-competitive designs to effectively lock-down their monopoly in the Mac world as well.